Protect Your Community, Lead with Confidence

 Law enforcement needs strong leaders.
 Are you ready to respond to the call?
 Earn your Bachelor of Science in Criminal Justice while continuing to prevent crime, protect others and promote peace.
 Designed for working professionals, our competency-based program lets you study at your own pace.
 Our fully-online curriculum is divided into 7-week terms so you can focus on what matters.
 The courses are self-paced, enabling you to set your own schedule and study when you are able.
 Whether you’re a police officer or a member of the military, we're putting you first.
-Discover how you can lead others towards success through our criminal justice program.
+Discover how you can lead others toward success through our criminal justice program.